Third summer session begins

 To begin the process of putting materials on reserve in the library, complete the Reserves Request Form, which is available online and at the Check-Out & Reserves Desk.
 Submit the completed form and all materials to the Check-Out & Reserves Desk.
 For e-reserves we accept email submissions.
 Send these and a completed form to firstname.lastname@example.org.

 If the form is not completed or the material is not brought with it, we will be unable to process your request.

 If you need to provide a URL to a journal article in one of the library's databases, check out these directions to make sure you send a persistent URL.

 Library Use Only, with 1 Hour, 2 Hours, or 3 Hours and Due at Closing Loan Periods:

-Items must be used in the library, but may not be taken to the 24-hour room.
+Items must be used in the library.

 Item is loaned for 3 days and may be taken out of the library